cpascoli/MiniASOS/README.md

 Build, test and run
 =
-WeatherHype is implemented is Swift 3 and therefore requires Xcode 8.0 to run.

-Open the `WeatherHype.xcworkspace`in Xcode and hit:
+Open the `MiniASOS.xcworkspace`in Xcode 8 and hit:

 * `CMD+U`  Run the Unit and Integration Tests
 * `CMD+R`  Build & Run the app